makersmakingchange/Cedar-Mini-USB-Joystick/README.md

-# Cedar-Mini-Joystick
+# Cedar-Mini-USB-Joystick
-The Cedar Mini Joystick – U is a small USB joystick that can act as either an HID gamepad or as a mouse.
+The Cedar Mini USB Joystick is a small USB joystick with integrated switch ports that can act as either an HID gamepad or as a mouse.
 It has a relatively small range of motion and a moderately low force required.
 In Joystick mode, it is compatible with the Xbox Adaptive Controller.

 <img src="Photos/Cedar-Mini-Joystick.jpg" width="500" alt="Picture of Cedar-Mini-Joystick.">